pasteur-dev/pasteur/notebooks/paper/README.md

 This readme explains how to reproduce the experiments from the paper with the above title.
-In its directory, you will find the scripts relevant to executing the experiments
+In its directory, you will find the scripts relevant to executing the experiments.

 ## Prerequisites